Oleksiy Kuznyetsov: Biography

 Kuznyetsov is a candidate for People's Deputies from the Servant of the People party in the 2019 parliamentary elections in the electoral district No. 106, Severodonetsk, part of Kadiivka, part of Popasnyan district.
 At the time of the elections, he was temporarily not working, lives in Severodonetsk, and was an independent.

 Kuznyetsov is a member of the Verkhovna Rada Committee on Human Rights, Deoccupation and Reintegration of Temporarily Occupied Territories in Donestk, Luhansk Oblasts and the Autonomous Republic of Crimea, the City of Sevastopol, the National Minorities and International Relations, and was the Chairman of the Subcommittee on Rights and Freedoms of Persons Living in the Temporarily Occupied Territories of Ukraine and internally displaced persons.

+On 4 August 2025, Kuznyetsov was arrested on charges related to a corruption scandal involving inflated state contracts for drones and electronic warfare equipment from 2024 to 2025.